Register Machines

 Why Registers?

 Tape-based automata are quite minimalistic, and great for making a theory from just about the most primitive concepts.
-Registers feel a little higher-level, and also, let’s face it, real machines have registers.
+But registers can also serve as the basis of automata theory, even though they feel a little higher-level.

 The Basics